anilbhatt1/EVA4P1_S15A_Depth_FG_Detection_DataPrep/README.md

 Code : https://github.com/anilbhatt1/EVA4P1_S15A_Depth_FG_Detection/blob/master/EVA4P1_S15_DataPrep_V1.ipynb

-6. For each background image, each foreground image is overlaid in 20 random positions giving  1 BG * 100 FG * 20 Positions  = 20000 images
+6. For each background image, each foreground image was overlaid in 20 random positions giving  1 BG * 100 FG * 20 Positions  = 20,000 images
-7. So each background with its flip is generating 20000 + 20000 = 40000 images.
+7. So each background with its flip generated 20000 + 20000 = 40000 images.
-8. Similarly 100 background images with their corresponding flip will generate 400K images.
+8. In this manner, 100 background images with their corresponding flip in total generated 400K images.
-9. These 400K images are saved one-by-one with naming convention like Img_fg_bg_20217.jpg in a colab folder.
+9. These 400K images were saved one-by-one with naming convention as Img_fg_bg_202217.jpg in a colab folder.
-10. While overlaying, random positions are generated in such a way to ensure that foreground object remains within the background frame.
-We achieved this by calculating delta between width of BG & width of FG, delta between height of BG & height of FG and generated random positions between low as 0 and high as delta values.
-This ensured FG images remain within BG canvas like below.
+10. While overlaying, random positions were generated in such a way to ensure that foreground object remains within the background frame.
+We achieved this by calculating delta between width of BG & width of FG, delta between height of BG & height of FG and then generating random positions between lower range as 0 and higher range as delta values.
+This ensured FG images remain within BG canvas as shown below.

 ![Random_Positions](https://github.com/anilbhatt1/EVA4P1_S15A_Depth_FG_Detection_DataPrep/blob/master/Images_For_ReadMe/Random_Positions.png)

-11. Saved colab folder is zipped and then copied to gdrive location.
+11. Saved colab folder is zipped and copied to gdrive location.

 ###### Sample FG_BG